Secondary Transfer Testing in Buckinghamshire

 Secondary Transfer Test

-Children seeking a Year 7 place in a Buckinghamshire grammar school sit the Buckinghamshire Secondary Transfer Test (STT) in early September at the start of Year 6.
+Children seeking a Year 7 place in a Buckinghamshire grammar school sit the Buckinghamshire Secondary Transfer Test (STT) in the Autumn term of Year 6.
 The test is commissioned by the The Buckinghamshire Grammar Schools (TBGS) acting on behalf of the 13 Buckinghamshire grammar schools and is produced by GL Assessment.

 Familiarisation and practice

 Familiarisation materials for the Buckinghamshire test are made available to parents in the summer term of Year 5.
-In addition to this GL Assessment provides free familiarisation materials on its website.
+Additional free familiarisation materials are available on the GL Assessment website.

-Buckinghamshire County Council (BCC) administers the testing process under contract to The Buckinghamshire Grammar Schools (TBGS).
-This includes providing information and support to parents and schools, managing access arrangements for children with Special Educational Needs, running a registration service for children attending out of county schools, releasing test results and managing selection reviews and appeals.
+Buckinghamshire Council (BC) administers the testing process under contract to The Buckinghamshire Grammar Schools (TBGS).
+This includes providing information and support to parents and schools, managing access arrangements for children with Special Educational Needs, running a registration service for children attending out of county schools, releasing test results and managing selection reviews.

 Further details can be found in the FAQs.